hugo53/hugo53/README.md

 - Backend and mobile engineer, problem solver
 - Interested in large-scale system
-- Run a small but intelligent & dedicated team, ready to build high scale system from scratch
+- Run a small but intelligent & dedicated team, ready to build highly scalable system from scratch
 - Find me at hoang@teamlizer.com for cooperation